 • Make some hiding places around your home for them

 Nothing provides greater comfort and reassurance than having a warm dog snuggle right next to you on the couch.
 That’s why it’s so important to have a few safe hiding places around your home, both for the dog and you.
+You may wish to consider getting one of these crates for dogs with anxiety to provide them with somewhere where they know that they will be safe.
 While your pets might not appreciate your efforts to keep them safe, they’ll certainly appreciate the extra attention.

 • Close windows to lessen the sound of fireworks